Andrea-Behanova/gACSON/README.md

 # gACSON

-gACSON software to visualize, process, and analyze three-dimensional electron microscopy images
+We developed gACSON software to visualize, segment, and analyze three-dimensional electron microscopy images.

+If you use any part of gACSON in your research, please cite the software as

 [![DOI](https://zenodo.org/badge/214974720.svg)](https://zenodo.org/badge/latestdoi/214974720)